benmoussa96/eth-inbox/README.md

 # eth-inbox
-Ethereum Smart Contract with solidity
+Ethereum Smart Contract example with solidity and Web3.